spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/shape-metric-computation/csa-perslice.rst

 CSA (Per axial slice)
 #####################

-To compute CSA for individual slices, set the ``-perslice`` argument to 1, and use ``-z`` argument to specify axial slice numbers or a range of slices.
+Finally, to compute CSA for individual slices, set the ``-perslice`` argument to 1, and use ``-z`` argument to specify axial slice numbers or a range of slices.
 (For slice numbering, 0 represents the slice furthest towards the inferior direction.)

 .. code:: sh